BAJAJ FINSERV DIRECT LIMITED

 Conclusion

-Understanding the difference between market-cap weighted and price-weighted indices is essential for interpreting stock market movements accurately.
+Understanding the difference between market-cap weighted and price-weighted indices helps interpret stock market movements more accurately.
 Market-cap weighted indices offer a representation aligned with company size, while price-weighted indices focus on stock prices.
 Each method has advantages and limitations, influencing their suitability for different investment purposes.

 Disclaimer